 Last week, I received a comment from a happy baker about our French Grandmother’s Lemon Yogurt Cake.
 Despite the funny name, this cake is one of the most beloved recipes on the blog; so moist, light and super delicious!
 As I thought about the cake, I remembered how easy it is and how quickly it comes together.

-Next thing I knew, I was in the kitchen with the first attempt of this Easy Spice Cake with Maple Glaze.
+Next thing I knew, I was working on the first attempt of this Fall Spice Cake.
 I thought it would be super simple; just substitute a few ingredients and I’d be good to go.
 Our son, Nick stopped over with his family shortly after the cake came out of the oven.
-While everyone enjoyed it, we decided it needed a little more work, more spice and a different glaze.
+While everyone enjoyed it, we decided it needed a little more work, additional spices and a different glaze.

 In the making…

-Well, it was a little more than “a little more work”.
-It took 5 cups of sugar, 15 eggs, 7½ cups of flour, 10 teaspoons of baking powder, lots of spices, 2½ cups of oil, 1 BIG carton of yogurt and a whole lot of stirring but we got it!
-Yup, 5 cakes later, the recipe was definitely “right”… and I think you’re going to love it as much as we do.
+5 cups of sugar, 15 eggs, 7½ cups of flour, 10 teaspoons of baking powder, lots of spices, 2½ cups of oil, 1 BIG carton of yogurt and a whole lot of stirring later it was “right”.
+Yep, 5 cakes later, the recipe was definitely “right”… and I think you’re going to love it as much as we do.

 Why do round cakes tend to dome in the center when baked?